ioos/bio_mobilization_workshop/_extras/edna-extension.md

   <img
        src = "https://docs.gbif.org/publishing-dna-derived-data/1.0/img/web/outline-of-a-platform.en.svg"
        alt = "DNA-derived data workflow">
-  <figcaption>Credit source: GBIF DNA-derived Data Extension Manual.</figcaption>
+  <figcaption>Source: GBIF DNA-derived Data Extension Manual.</figcaption>
 </figure>

 #### DNA-derived extension
 The DNA-derived data extension is an extension in the DwC-A schema, and has to be used as an extension to an Occurrence Core (or extension) or Event Core.
 It can be used in combination with other extensions, such as the Measurement & Facts extension.
 Information included in the DNA-derived extension should make it easier for data users to understand, analyze or reuse your genomic occurrence data.
-The value in adding your DNA-sequence or genomic data to GBIF comes from associating spatio-temporal occurrence data and dna-based names from the DNA data.
+The value in adding your DNA-sequence or genomic data to GBIF comes from associating spatio-temporal occurrence data and DNA-based names from the data.
 It helps provide a mechanism for storing occurrence records of undescribed species.
 When these species become linked to a Linnean name, all these linked occurrence records will be immediately available.
 Including this data in GBIF increases citability, can hasten its discovery and integration in biological conservation and policy-making.
 Specific granularity is required for accurate reproducibility, especially in a field where protocols used can vastly impact the taxa observed.

 ### 5 Categories of DNA-derived data
 Typically, molecular approaches to biodiversity characterization through qPCR and metabarcoding can be separated into 5 categories.
 Information collected in each of these categories can be included in the DNA-derived extension.